Sunderland sign Jerome Sinclair on loan from Watford

 "He's hungry to prove himself and he's got a big opportunity here to do that."

-Sinclair moved to Watford from Liverpool on a free transfer in the summer of 2016, and has scored one goal in 12 appearances.
+Sinclair moved to Watford from Liverpool in the summer of 2016, and has scored one goal in 12 appearances.

 Fantasy Football is back!